phil-6/radius-contractors/README.md

-If you're a user who wants to share builders with their friends then sign up below.
+If you're a user who wants to share builders with their friends, then sign up below.

 If you're a builder, do good work and get recommended.
 If you have any issues then you can reach out here